Quantum Supermaps are Characterized by Locality: Preliminary Material

+$\mathbf{P}$-supermaps can be composed in sequence, with this sequential composition inherited directly from $\mathbf{P}$, in categorical terms this means that the $\mathbf{P}$-supermaps define a category $\mathbf{Psup}[\mathbf{C}]$.
+For brevity we will use the term ``quantum supermap" for $\mathbf{CP}$-supermap on $\mathbf{QC}$ and denote $\mathbf{CPsup}[\mathbf{QC}]$ by $\mathbf{QS}$.
+Note that we are working with quantum supermaps applied to arbitrary subsets here, including those which satisfy signalling constraints.
+For the study of indefinite causal structure the most prevalent example is that of supermaps on non-signalling channels and their dilation extensions:

 The lack of communication between wires in such channels allows them to be combined in a variety of ways without producing time-loops, so that the output may still be guaranteed to be a deterministic channel.
-Quantum supermaps of type which have been the subject of considerable study are switches, which take channels and by reference to a control state, plug them together in a combination of orders: Note that when the above diagrams are drawn in the category $\mathbf{CP}$ they really represent classical mixtures of causal orders, a supermap which exhibits a quantum superposition of causal orders termed the quantum switch can be constructed in a similar way by including interference terms.
+Quantum supermaps of type\footnote{We use the symbols \texttt{-} and \texttt{=} to denote free-variables.} which have been the subject of considerable study are switches, which take channels and by reference to a control state, plug them together in a combination of orders: Note that when the above diagrams are drawn in the category $\mathbf{CP}$ they represent classical mixtures of causal orders.
+Instead, if one interprets the above diagram in $\mathbf{fHilb}$ and \textit{then} embeds into $\mathbf{CP}$ via the usual doubling functor with $\mathcal{F}(f)(\rho) := f (\rho) f^{\dagger}$ then interference is included and what is recovered is the \textit{quantum} switch.

+In the literature on higher-order quantum processes it is common to think of switches (and more generally the supermaps on the non-signalling channels) as being multiparty.
+More precisely, rather than thinking of supermaps as having one constrained input, they are thought of and pictorially depicted as having many unconstrained inputs.
+The informal intuitive picture that should be kept in mind for such maps is the following